lightninglabs/lightninglabs.github.io/_posts/2017-01-17-lightning-network-faucet.markdown

 }%
 ```

+Note in the current release, you'll need to leave your computer active until
-Once the funding transaction confirms, you channel will be open and you can
+the next block arrives.
+Once the funding transaction confirms, you channel will
-monitor its state using the `listchannels` command:
+be open and you can monitor its state using the `listchannels` command:

 ```
 ▶ lncli listchannels